yguitton/training-material/topics/microbiome/tutorials/metagenomics-binning/tutorial.md

 >    > In case of large dataset, we can use FTP server or the [Galaxy Rule-based Uploader]({% link topics/galaxy-interface/tutorials/upload-rules/tutorial.md %}).
 >    {: .comment}
 >
-> 3. Create a paired collection named `Raw reads`, rename your pairs with the sample name
+> 3. Create a collection named `Raw reads`, rename your pairs with the sample name
 >
->    {% snippet faqs/galaxy/collections_build_list_paired.md %}
+>    {% snippet faqs/galaxy/collections_build_list.md %}
 >
 {: .hands_on}